jkeohan/rctr-2-14-22/w20d19/react-and-shopify.md

 ### Rebuilding The Existing Form

-With our Form in working condition we can start making the edits needed to recreate the existing Form desing and functionality.
+With our Form in working condition we can start making the edits needed to recreate the existing Form design and functionality.

 First let's clean up the form and remove any reference to signing up for the newsletter.
-This requireds we do the following:
+This requires we do the following:
 - Remove the **Checkbox** Component and it's corresponding import
 - Remote the HandleNewsLetterChange function
 - delete setNewsLetter() from the **handleSubmit** function
 - delete the existing state for **newsLetter**

-Now let's setup the form to include the additional functionality to support a new password input field which incldues the following:
+Now let's setup the form to include the additional functionality needed to support a new password input field which includes the following:

 - adding new state values of **[password, setPassword]**
 - add a new handler called **handlePasswordChange**